-Speaking and listening is central to our curriculum and is developed from the EYFS through to KS1, across the wider curriculum.
-We nurture pupil’s speaking and listening skills through a variety of approaches; exploratory play, story time, hot seating, etc. We develop these skills so that our pupils are capable of expressing their own ideas clearly and confidently, in a safe and supportive environment, in all areas of learning and into their future.
+Speaking and listening is central to our curriculum and is developed from the EYFS through to KS1, and across the wider curriculum.
+We nurture pupil’s speaking and listening skills through a variety of approaches; exploratory play, drama, role play, hot seating, etc. We develop these skills so that our pupils are capable of expressing their own ideas clearly and confidently, in a safe and supportive environment, in all areas of learning and into their future.

 Spoken language underpins the development of reading and writing.
 The quality and variety of language that our pupils hear, and share are vital for developing their vocabulary and grammar and their understanding of reading and writing.
 Therefore, we ensure subject specific vocabulary is embedded across the wider curriculum through teacher modelling, and our pupils use it in context.
 Contextual learning supports pupils to understand new words and including them in their work.

-Our pupils excel in early reading through the use of the both guided reading – ‘Book Talk’ and home-reading enabling all pupils to practice the skills acquired during Book Talk.
-We use the books, as well as the online platform (Bug Club) so that our pupils are enthused by the wide range of high-quality texts covering a range of genres and topics this will help to motivate and inspire our pupils to develop a true love of reading in school and at home.
-Pearson readers have a large selection of genres graded to different levels of English, so there is a reader suitable for everyone!
+Our pupils excel in early reading through the use of the both guided reading – ‘Book Talk’ and home-reading, enabling all pupils to practice their fluency and understanding skills.
+We use the books, as well as the online platform (Bug Club) so that our pupils are enthused by the wide range of diverse, high-quality texts, covering a range of genres and topics.
+This will help to motivate and inspire our pupils to develop a true love of reading in school and at home.
+Pearson readers have a large selection of genres graded to different levels of English, so there is a text suitable for everyone!
 English learners of any age can enjoy and learn from reading, whatever their language level, because each series is graded to different levels.
-The stories are engaging with colourful illustrations enabling the children to explore characters plot and setting.
+The texts are engaging with colourful illustrations enabling pupils to explore characters plot and setting.
 Pupils are also encouraged to read texts outside the Pearson reader scheme, so that their own personal interests are further developed.

-We use each book to create opportunities to develop reading fluency and comprehension skills with a focus on build on key reading strategies, grammar and punctuation knowledge and an understanding of how to apply this knowledge across the wider curriculum.
+We choose texts that create opportunities to develop reading fluency and comprehension skills with a focus on building on key reading strategies, grammar and punctuation knowledge and an understanding of how to apply this knowledge across the wider curriculum.
 Each English topic revolves around a high-quality text from which the writing genres are also explored.

-Reading and writing are abundantly celebrated in our school through highly engaging displays that show a coherent progression of writing, the authors focus - including our author of the term displays that include relevant and diverse interests in poets, illustrators, and authors alike.
-Also, our highly inspiring reading corners, which have been created in every classroom for pupils to read for pleasure, are filled with pupils’ favourite books, author and genre focus as well as recommended reads.
-Each week, we dedicate time to reading for pleasure in the classrooms or in our beautiful character themed library.
+Reading is abundantly celebrated in our school through highly engaging displays that show a coherent progression of writing, the authors focus which include our author of the term displays that include relevant and diverse interests in poets, illustrators, and authors alike.
+Also, our highly inspiring reading corners, which have been created in every classroom for pupils to read for pleasure, are filled with pupils’ favourite books, author and genre focus as well as recommended texts.
+Each week, we dedicate time to read for pleasure in the classrooms or in our beautiful character themed library.
 When they read for pleasure, pupils are encouraged to choose the books they wish to read and enjoy, they may choose to share a book with a peer, to read topic books linked to our wider curriculum or listen to an adult reading aloud.
 In addition, throughout the school year the importance of reading is enhanced through World Book Day, National Poetry Day, regular visits from authors and poets, Book Fairs, Year of the Word, etc.

-In the Early Years Foundation Stage (EYFS) and Key Stage 1, daily high-quality, interactive phonics lessons are taught daily.
+In the Early Years Foundation Stage (EYFS) and Key Stage One, daily high-quality, interactive phonics lessons are taught daily.
 Pupils are assessed half termly to ensure they are progressing successfully through the phases.
 Streaming is used in Reception, year one and year two to ensure that all the pupils are working towards or within the expected standard for phonics.
 Pupils in Year 1 are assessed against the Phonics Screening Check in June each year.
 This shows whether they have met the expected standard of phonic knowledge for their age.
-These assessments determine the ability groups of the children allowing flexibility within the groups.
+These assessments highlight ability groups, which are determined with flexibility.
 Those pupils who do not meet the expected standard are supported through continuing whole-class daily phonics and additional intervention in Year 2 to support them to reach the expected standard.
 All staff are trained in phonics to ensure consistency and support for all pupils across the phases.

 The implementation of good quality writing through daily handwriting practice enables the progression of fluent, legible and, eventually, speedy handwriting.
 All pupils are taught using a consistent approach to handwriting supported by the ‘Handwriting Association’.
 All staff have had handwriting training through the handwriting association and have a good understanding of the end of year expectation for each year group.
 (Refer to English Handbook).
 Activities using gross and fine motor skills are taught and practised by pupils in EYFS, and where appropriate, in Key Stage One.
-Fine motor groups are set up in the EYFS and KS1 to further support children with need in handwriting.
-Expectations of handwriting and presentation of writing are modelled by teachers using ‘Letter- join’, our online handwriting programme of study.
+Fine motor groups are set up in the EYFS and KS1 to further support pupils with their handwriting.
+The expectations of handwriting and presentation of writing are modelled by teachers using ‘Letter- join’, our online handwriting programme of study.
 Letter-join begins in the EYFS with the use of patterns and pre-writing shapes which naturally leads on to the introduction of real printed letters.
 New letter forms including capital letters, numbers, and punctuation are continued as pupils move to KS1.
 Pupils are able to progress through the spelling and grammar curriculum with regular summative assessments, including a weekly spelling tests.
-A cursive font is used in KS1 and policy states that all displays should also use the same font (joinit).
-Parents are fully aware of our choice of font which is also used in regular correspondence with them.
+A cursive font is consistently used in KS1 and policy states that all displays should also use the same font (joinit).
+Parents are fully aware of our choice of font which is also used in regular correspondence.

 The impact of our curriculum on our pupil’s is evident in our pupils’ love of speaking, reading and writing, which comes from the use of high quality texts, engaging environments, inspiring visitors as well as the extracurricular experiences we offer to complement the curriculum.
 Pupils development is also clear through the consistently sustained learning and transferrable skills they acquire and how these transfers into progress and attainment data.
 The excellent teaching team, the rigorous monitoring system, and the consistent approach to the English curriculum, are successfully reflected in the evaluation process for reading, writing and speaking and listening.
 Teachers assess termly and the expectation is for pupils to have achieved Age Related Expectations (ARE) for their year group.
 Some pupils will have progressed further and achieved greater depth (GRD).
-Children who have gaps in their knowledge receive appropriate support and intervention at that point in time or through transition meetings this will be identified for the next academic year.
+Pupils who have gaps in their knowledge receive appropriate support and intervention at that point in time or through transition meetings this will be identified for the next academic year.
 Teacher’s judgements are moderated internally and externally.
 They are based on current best practice (and national exemplification where appropriate).
-Clear progression of skills and knowledge in English can be seen in pupil’s workbooks, displays around the school, in assemblies, pupil voice and role play areas as well as in the playground.
+Clear progression of skills and knowledge in English can be seen in pupil’s workbooks; displays around the school, in assemblies, pupil voice and role play areas as well as in the playground.
 At the end of Reception and KS1 our pupils are ready to transition to the next stage of their education.